RBEGamer/PixelFrameAnimator/README.md

 # TODO
-* create .net core export library
+* add a slider for new color id sensitivity a bmp import
+* add binary export mode of Header V2